ako/TwitterConnector/readme.md

 You can store this information in an entity or using constants.

+### Update twitter status

 To post a twitter update, using a microflow as illustrated below.
 After including the connector from the appstore, you can drag and drop the *update twitter status* action from your toolbox on your microflow.

+![Twitter action in Mendix toolbox][9]

+Here's an example how to use the action in a microflow:

 ![Post Tweet from microflow][1]